catalyst-cloud/catalystcloud-docs/source/getting-started/management.rst

 ------------------

 The *Compute Start/Stop* role allows users to start, stop, hard reboot and soft reboot compute instances.
-Other, more destructive or creative actions will fail .
+In addition, this role now also supports shellving and unshelving an instance.
+This is useful because.

+- Shelved instances are not billed for compute resources
+- storage resources are still billed since they are still being stored on a server.
+- "stopped" instances are still billed as if they were running because they are still schedualed to a hypervisor host.

+However this role still cannot sleep/suspend an instance.
+Other than these actions it is equivilant to auth_only.
+A good example of when to give this role to a user that is ment to automate access to start or stop an instance.

 This role is implied when a user also has *Project Member*.

 Object Storage
 --------------